DavidKipe/aut-mut-test-aut/README.md

 In `config.py` you can import the configuration file you want to use.
 The configuration file is a Python source file with the variables to use in the tools.

 ## Goal of the application
-The ultimately goal of this application is helping in my thesis project to comparate two different test methodologies.
+The ultimate goal of this application is helping in my thesis project to compare two different test methodologies.
 The goal is to analyze the efficacy to kill the mutants and so to find out bugs in web applications.

 ## Dependencies
 - Python 3.8+